Hereditarily indecomposable continua as generic mathematical structures: Circle-like continua and pseudo-solenoids

 \begin{proof} We combine the fact that $ℙ_Π$ is the Fraïssé limit of $\S_Π$ in $σ\S_Π$ with the previous proposition. $ℙ_Π$ continuously maps onto every circle-like continuum of positive type, but by (iv) also onto the pseudo-arc, which maps onto every arc-like continuum.
 Every continuous surjection $ℙ_Π \to ℙ_Π$ has non-zero type by (iii), and so is a near-homeomorphism by Observation~\ref{thm:near_automorphism}.
-Similarly, for the continuous surjection $f, g\maps ℙ_Π \to Y$, if $T(Y) ∉ \set{0, 1}$, we know by (ii) that $f$ and $g$ are $σ\S_Π$-maps, and we may use the homogeneity. \end{proof} \end{corollary}
+Similarly, for the continuous surjection $f, g\maps ℙ_Π \to Y$, if $Y$ is non-planar, i.e. $T(Y) ∉ \set{0, 1}$ (Remark~\ref{thm:degen_types}), we know by (ii) that $f$ and $g$ are $σ\S_Π$-maps, and we may use the homogeneity. \end{proof} \end{corollary}

 Note that (using our language) the homogeneity in $\tuple{\S_Π, σ\S_Π}$ and the cofinality in $σ\S_Π$ of the universal pseudo-solenoid was already proved by Irwin~\cite[Theorem~4.20 and 4.22]{Irwin07}.